Surfer12/docs-for-app-for-sci/01-FINAL-SUBMISSION/application-enhanced-structured.md

 **How specifically will Claude's capabilities be used in your research?
 (300 words max)**

-Claude serves as the neural processing component (N(x)) in our consciousness equation across multiple scales:
+Claude serves as the neural processing component (N(x)) in our consciousness equation across multiple scales.
+This equates to ~58M input and 34M output tokens over 12 months, a scale impractical with alternative models but natively supported by Claude.

 **Neural Processing**: Claude processes individual consciousness iterations through recursive meta-optimization—the critical mechanism distinguishing consciousness creation from computation.